icampsi/FindWhat/README.md

 # Latest updates
 NEW
+- Improved observer design
+- Added "add and delete" rows and columns functionality to the WSpreadSheet class
+- Added a look backward option to find function
+- fixed some minor bugs

+21/06/24
 - Fixed a bug with the ending string block and cleaned code
+- Created a QTibleView derived widget with spreadsheet like functionality in terms of copy-cut-paste
 - Made PEndingStringBlock a rehusable class and changed its name to WTextEdDynamicBlk
+- The "Find" function now allows to add more possible strings in case preious ones are not found.
+Intended for esquemas targeting a multilingual range of documents.
+- Fixed a bug where "act only if" option was working backwards.

 17/06/24
 - Added a dialog with a spreadSheet to show the result of parsed files and allowing edition before exporting them to csv.